aip956/SampleCodeAndProjects/C/MyMastermind/README.md

 ## Installation
-TODO - How to install your project? npm install? make? make re?
-No installation needed.
 Program run from terminal command line.
+Navigate to the directory to clone the repo
+Run "git clone
+From terminal in corresponding directory, type "./my_mastermind" to run the program.

 ## Usage
 TODO - How does it work?